 Although opponents of evolution try to paint Darwin as a closet atheist who propounded evolution as a sneaky way to take down religion, that is simply false.
 Darwin was a firm theist (though perhaps not a Trinitarian Christian) at the time he gathered his data and formulated his theory of evolution.
-Later in life, heartbroken by the death of his beloved ten year old daughter, he slid into agnosticism.
+Later in life, heartbroken by the long, painful death of his beloved ten year old daughter, he slid into agnosticism.
 However, he made it clear that he did not hold to atheism.
 He just could not find enough evidence for or against theism to come down firmly on one side or the other.
 All this is documented in Was Darwin an Atheist?

 Dr. Rana presented the following abbreviated quote from a reply by Darwin to a letter from American botanist (and devout Christian) Asa Gray regarding God and evolution:

 I feel most deeply that the whole subject is too profound for the human intellect.
 A dog might as well speculate on the mind of Newton.